Beacon technology has completely revolutionized both business and marketing.

 So as long as you are using secure apps, you should be in the clear, and generally speaking, much better off in terms of security than a public Wi-Fi network.

-Perhaps the shining selling point of beacons is their ability to reliably target mobile devices inside buildings.
+Perhaps the best selling point of beacons is their ability to reliably target mobile devices inside buildings.

 While GPS is great for location tracking in general, and Wi-Fi comes with all the benefits of cell towers, they aren’t quite as precise as beacon technology when it comes to targeting consumers in-store, in specific areas, and in front of specific products.

-Wi-Fi only has a range of about 46 meters when used indoors and NFC (near field communication) can only operate well within a range of about 4 centimeters.
+Wi-Fi only has a range of about 46 meters when used indoors, and NFC (near field communication) can only operate well within a range of about four centimeters.